What is a liver transplant?

 What are the risks of a liver transplant?

-Your new liver may also be rejected by your body’s disease-fighting system (immune
+Your new liver may also be rejected by your body’s immune system.
+Rejection is the

 To help the new liver survive in your body, you must take anti-rejection medicines

 (immunosuppressive medicines).
 These medicines weaken your immune system’s response.

 You must take these medicines for the rest of your life.
 Some liver diseases can come

 back after a transplant.
 To help the transplant be more successful, you may be started